github/secure_headers/README.md

 ensure_security_headers
 ```

-Or simply add it to application controller
+Or simply add it to application controller (not recommended, currently a bug)

 ```ruby
 ensure_security_headers